is a 2008 novel by Robin Mc Kinley

 - Inadequate Inheritor: When the Overlord appoints a man from outside Willowlands as the Master's heir, it's a subject of pressing concern for everyone in the demesne.
 The Master's status as a Fisher King means that any attempt to transfer the role to someone from a different bloodline, let alone someone not born in the demesne, has an inherently destabilizing effect on the land even under the best circumstances - which these are not.
 Mirasol instinctively hates the new Heir, Horuld, on sight even before she learns that he's a Smug Snake who's hoping to marry her to cement his claim to the demesne; after she discovers that she's not the only one who finds him objectionable, she begins to suspect that her reaction is her power as Chalice recognizing that Horuld is unfit to serve as Master, rather than just personal dislike.

 - Morton's Fork: Via Contrived Clumsiness.
 Whether the Master catches his liege lord and burns him, or lets him fall, it's an insult sufficient to allow an outsider to challenge him to a duel.

-- No Name Given: Most of the members of the Circle are only known by their titles, including the Master and the Grand Senechal.
-Mirasol only finds out their names at the end of the book; the Master's original name is mentioned partway through the storynote , but seems to be regarded as something belonging to his former identity, and not even the narration ever calls him by it.
+- No Name Given: Most of the members of the Circle are only known by their titles, including the Master and the Grand Seneschal.
+Mirasol only learns the latter's actual namenote at the very end of the book; the Master's original name is mentioned partway through the storynote , but seems to be regarded as something belonging to his former identity, and not even the narration ever calls him by it.